ulsa/javawordgraph/HINTS.md

-This file contains hints that don't give you the solution, but points you in the right direction.
+This file contains hints that don't give you the solution, but point you in the right direction.

 Reload this file after moving to the next step, for further hints.